jlprog/GettingCleaningData/codebook.md

 variables
-* Variables estimated from body
+* mean and standard deviation estimated from the 3-axial time signals and jerk singals of body accelration, gravity acceration and angular velocity, these signals measured in Euclidian form and the Fast Fourier Transform of these signals.

   timeBodyAcc-mean-X   Mean value of  X-axial body acceleration time domain signals